josehkgumiero/azure_storage_account/DP-_203_Test/question_4.md

 Your teammate is concerned with this practice because the name of a storage account must be [?].

-a) Globally unique
+- a) Globally unique
-b) Unique within your Azure Subscription
+- b) Unique within your Azure Subscription
-c) Unique ithin tthe conaining resource group
+- c) Unique ithin tthe conaining resource group
-d) NOne of the listed options
+- d) None of the listed options

 Correct: A